microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/approvalstage-get.md

 ## Response

 If successful, this method returns a `200 OK` response code and the [approvalStage](../resources/approvalstage.md) object in the response body.
-However, if the caller does not have the right permissions, the method returns a `403 Forbidden` response code.
+If the caller does not have the right permissions, the method returns a `403 Forbidden` response code.

 ## Examples